 2. Paying for meals

-Eat Out critics pay for their meals as any normal diner would and are later reimbursed by Eat Out.
+Eat Out reviewers pay for their meals as any normal diner would and are later reimbursed by Eat Out.
 The meal and service should be experienced as ordinary customers do in order for the review to be credible.